-He resumes his passion for photography as: “If I can stop tears of a mother with my photography, if one child laughs, if a father smiles, if I can stop one leaf to fall, if my photography makes only one person to think that it explains his story, it means that I have started to change the world.”
+He resumes his passion for photography as: “If I can stop tears of a mother through my photography, if one child laughs, if a father smiles, if my photography makes only one person to think that it explains his story, it means that I have started to change the world.”

 Journalist & Art Photographer Özgür was born in 1964 in Antakya /Turkey ; in the city of cultural mosaics…